 (2) The motion shall be filed in the office of the clerk of superior court of the county in which the final judgment was, entered.
 The moving party shall, under G.S.
 1A-1, Rule 5, serve a copy of the motion on the district attorney for that county and on the attorney for the county board of education.
-The clerk of superior court shall, by personal delivery or by mail, provide a copy of the motion to the district attorney for the county and to the attorney for the county board of education.

 (3) A hearing on the motion shall be scheduled within a reasonable time in the trial division in which the defendant was bonded to appear.